Kanegraffiti/LessonPlans/Information Technology/Week1_Information_Technology_Lesson_Plan_JSS1-3.md

 - **Subtopic:** Early Counting Devices
 - **Reference Materials:** NERDC Basic Science and Technology for JSS 1; NERDC Information Technology for Junior Secondary Schools; Internet resources on early computing devices
 - **Instructional Materials:** Pictures of counting stones, tally sticks, abacus, Napier's bones; actual abacus; timeline chart
-- **Entry Behaviour:** Pupils have used fingers and sticks to count small numbers.
+- **Entry Behaviour:** Students have used fingers and sticks to count small numbers.
-- **Behavioural Objectives:** By the end of the lesson, pupils will be able to:
+- **Behavioural Objectives:** By the end of the lesson, students will be able to:
   1. Describe early methods people used for counting.
   2. Identify at least three early counting devices and their uses.
   3. Arrange early counting devices in chronological order.